Skip to main content

 Fun facts about Vermont:

-• Vermont was the first state admitted to the Union after the original 13 colonies.1
+• Vermont was the first state admitted to the Union after the original 13 colonies.2

-• Millions of gallons of maple syrup are produced in Vermont, making the state the top provider in the U.S.1
+• Millions of gallons of maple syrup are produced in Vermont, making the state the top provider in the U.S.2

-• Vermont has nine state scenic byways and one national scenic byway offering picturesque views no matter the time of year.2
+• Vermont has ten scenic byways offering picturesque views no matter the time of year.3

 Facts about driving in Vermont:

-• The law requires Vermont teens to have 40+ hours of driving practice before obtaining a provisional driver’s license.3
+• The law requires Vermont teens to have 40+ hours of driving practice before obtaining a provisional driver’s license.4

-• Drive cautiously at night and in the early evening when moose and deer are the most active.3
+• Drive cautiously at night and in the early evening, when moose and deer are most active.
+Moose are taller than deer, so headlights may not reflect off their eyes, making them harder to spot.4

 How to get car insurance in Vermont